interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 Examples of settlement systems include:

-- Cryptocurrencies, blockchains, and distributed ledgers
-- Payment channels and layer 2 networks
 - Bank clearing houses
 - Credit card processors
 - Money transfer services
+- Cryptocurrencies, blockchains, and distributed ledgers
+- Payment channels and layer 2 networks
 - Cash or physical delivery of assets

-The accounting system is responsible for triggering settlements, which may be based on the TODO liabilities owed the peer.
+The accounting system is responsible for triggering outgoing settlements.
+For example, when the accounts payable reaches a particular threshold, the accounting system could trigger a settlement to reduce the liabilities owed to the peer to a predefined, lesser amount.

 ### Double-entry bookkeeping